-There are 90 F1 and 78 F2 posts making ELHT a large Foundation Programme.
+There are 69 F1 and 69 F2 posts making ELHT one of the largest Foundation Programmes in the North West.
 There are 3 Foundation Programme Directors who take a very hands-on approach and are always keen to receive feedback about your training.
 There are regular Foundation Forums built in to protected teaching programme for you to give and receive feedback.

 The Foundation teaching programme takes part every Thursday afternoon 1300-1700 for F1 doctors and every Thursday morning 0800-1200 for F2 doctors.
 Attendance is compulsory and you are protected from clinical activities in this time.
-Absences are authorised for study leave, annual leave and when on night duty, twilights or zero hours.
+Absences are authorised for study leave, annual leave and when on night duty or zero hours.
 The Teaching Programmes are continually updated and reviewed in response to the feedback given by Foundation Doctors.
 Towards the end of the F1 year and the beginning of the F2 year, the teaching programme also includes career sessions.
-The structure of the teaching sessions vary from lecture-based learning to small group workshops and simulation sessions.
 The Teaching Programme is delivered not only by consultants and trainees from within the Trust but by external companies to deliver aspects of the curriculum that can be difficult to deliver by traditional methods.